-Gaze up at the spring stars and constellations in this guided tour
+Gaze up at the winter stars and constellations in this guided tour

 Searching the Sky, Discovery Place’s sky watching feature